 How Often Should You Review Your Credit Report?

 Many financial experts recommend that you review your credit report at least once per year.
 However, doing so more often can be beneficial, particularly since identity theft is on the rise.

-Hot Tip: All consumers are entitled to 1 free credit report every year from each of the 3 big credit bureaus: Equifax, Experian, and TransUnion.
-You can access your free credit report from all 3 bureaus by going to annualcreditreport.com.
+Hot Tip: All consumers are entitled to at least 1 free credit report every year from each of the 3 big credit bureaus: Equifax, Experian, and TransUnion.
+You can access your free credit report from all 3 bureaus by going to AnnualCreditReport.com.

 Annual Credit Report Request Service

 P.O.
 Box 105281

 Atlanta, GA 30348-5281